 Individuals whose vitiligo is causing them low self-esteem or anxiety can benefit from treatment.
 An assessment by one of our dermatologists is needed to properly diagnose and treat this condition.
 Contact our office today to schedule your consultation.

-- Drugs to control inflammation: Corticosteroid creams can be prescribed during the early stages of vitiligo to help the natural color of the skin to return.
+- Medications to control inflammation: Opzelura (ruxolitinib) cream is a topical JAK inhibitor that is FDA approved to treat non-segmental vitiligo in patients 12 and older.
+Corticosteroid creams can be prescribed during the early stages of vitiligo to help the natural color of the skin to return.
 Corticosteroid pills or injections may be an option for those whose condition is progressing quickly.

 Those with vitiligo are also encouraged to follow self-care techniques to improve its appearance.
 These include protecting your skin from the sun and wearing sunscreen with an SPF of at least 30 when outside and avoiding getting tattoos, as this may cause damage to the skin and cause new patches of vitiligo to appear.
 Makeup and self-tanning products can also help to minimize the disparity in skin color.